5736 N.E. 33rd Ave. Portland, OR, 97211

 by Toby and Kenneth Loftus, including video footage of their mother Mitzi

 For Japanese Americans who lived in the West during World War II,

-the removal to internment camps in 1942 as decreed by Executive Order 9066, is
+the removal to prison camps in 1942 as decreed by Executive Order 9066 is an

-For this presentation, Toby and David Loftus will interview their
+For this presentation, Toby and Kenneth Loftus will interview

 About the Speakers: